johnpfield/mytime/README.md

 are able to invoke a different EJB method, "getTime()".
 (Both methods will return the current time).

-This code is based on the "mytime" sample stateless session bean application originally provided in the `/samples/javaee5` subdirectory, within the Geronimo 3.0 distribution.
-We have slightly modified that example
-for this use, mainly by adding one additional EJB method, and supplying the necessary deployment descriptors to invoke the J2EE container managed security.
+This code is based on the "mytime" sample stateless session bean application originally provided in the `/samples/javaee5` subdirectory, within the Apache Geronimo 3.0 distribution.
+We have slightly modified that example for this use, mainly by adding one additional EJB method, and supplying the necessary deployment descriptors to invoke the J2EE container managed security.